Organogallium chemistry

 Gallium trichloride is an important reagent for the introduction of gallium into organic compounds.

 The main gallium oxidation state is Ga(III), as in all lower group 13 elements (such as aluminium).

+Organogallium(I) chemistry

+Organometallic complexes of gallium(I) are significantly rarer than that of gallium(III).
+Some common species include arene-gallium(I) complexes and sterically hindered aryl gallium(I) complexes.

 Organogallium(III) chemistry

 Compounds of the type R3Ga are monomeric.
 Lewis acidity decreases in the order Al > Ga > In and as a result organogallium compounds do not form bridged dimers as organoaluminum compounds do.
 Organogallium compounds are also less reactive than organoaluminum compounds.
 They do form stable peroxides.

 Organogallium compounds can be synthesized by transmetallation, for example the reaction of gallium metal with dimethylmercury: